-Despite the generally positive experiences that most users of cloud & hosted solutions have reported, there are still considerable barriers to implementation that are holding back some potential users, mostly around security, wasted investment and functionality.
+Despite the generally positive experiences that most users of cloud & hosted solutions have reported, there are still considerable barriers to implementation that are holding back some potential users, mostly around security, wasted investment and integration with existing systems.

 The strongest of these is the concern that data security will be compromised by allowing a third-party to control customer details.
-37% of non-cloud-using respondents state that data security in the cloud is of great concern to them, a figure which is increasing.
-This shows that greater education and understanding about risks, and the reality of this, is still needed.
-While some cloud-based providers allow clients to keep call recordings and sensitive customer information on their own site, most have external audits and accredited dedicated security to surpass the security delivered by on-premise offerings.
+27% of non-cloud-using respondents state that data security in the cloud is of great concern to them, showing that communication of the reality of these risks still needs improvement.
+For example, while some cloud-based providers allow clients to keep call recordings and sensitive customer information on their own site, most have external audits and accredited dedicated security to surpass the security delivered by on-premise offerings.

 The difficulty in integrating with existing systems, and the danger of wasting existing investments is also of concern, although most respondents rightly do not consider a lack of reporting or loss of control to be a deal-breaker.
 Those with concerns that existing investments would be wasted if they were to move to cloud, should not that many vendors offer a solution that can work alongside existing CPE elements.
 Solution providers should continue to focus their efforts on demonstrating the strength of their security measures, and reassuring potential users of cloud and hosted solutions that the security measures in place are actually stronger than would be feasible within a fully premise-based system.
-Concerns about the practicality of integrating with existing solutions should also be addressed.
+Concerns about the practicality of integrating with existing solutions, along with guarantees over performance should also be addressed.

-When the same question about concerns is asked to users of cloud-based contact centre solutions, it is noticeable that 31% still have concerns about data security.
+When the same question about concerns is asked to users of cloud-based contact centre solutions, it is noticeable that 24% still have concerns about data security.
 While this figure is lower than that given by non-cloud users, it shows that data security issues have not yet been fully addressed to the market's entire satisfaction.

 On a more positive note, the possibility of wasting investment on existing systems and the potential difficulty integrating with existing infrastructure is of much less concern in reality to those respondents who have actually gone through this process.
-However, a minority of cloud-users still have significant concerns about loss of control and lack of reporting capability of cloud-based Solutions, in line with the respondents who are still using CPE.
+However, a minority of cloud-users still have significant concerns about loss of control and lack of reporting capability of cloud-based solutions, only a little less so than the respondents who are still using CPE.